 The Powwow showcases traditional Indian cooking, jewelry-making, music, and especially dancing.
 Throughout the day, tribes from the United States and Canada dance in full tribal regalia and eagle-feather head-dresses.

+All are welcome, Native and non-Native alike!
 If this is your first time attending a Powwow, we invite you to look at our “What to Expect” page for information and best practices.

 Each year, a Powwow Princess is chosen from applicants around the region.
 Meet the 2017-18 Seafair Powwow Princess, Oteskwe Shebala